Waiting For The Return Of The Light

 Hanukkah 2018 falls at Nightfall on December 2 and lasts until Nightfall on December 10th.
 The eight-day “festivals of lights,” is observed with the lighting of the menorah each of the eight nights.

 The word Hanukkah means “dedication,” as it celebrates the purification and rededication to the Second Holy Temple.
-Hanukkah honors the night the lamp stayed lit for eight days and nights.
-It hearkens back to the 2nd century when the Jews had reclaimed their temple.
+Namely, Hanukkah honors how the lamp stayed lit for eight days and nights.
+Thus, it hearkens back to the 2nd century when the Jews had reclaimed their temple.
 They had only enough oil to burn in the lamps for one night.

 Saint Nicholas Day